wwt/csna/Development_Notes.md

   HostName 54.237.22.196
   IdentityFile ~/.ssh/customer_training.pem
 ```

+>Note: IdentifyFile is optional, if not specified, you will be prompted for the password.

 Once connected, the `phantom` user has access to `git` and `python3.6`.

 App Development Architecture and App Wizzard